Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Thuan An's tropical climate features two main seasons.
 Weather remains warm year-round, but humidity and rainfall vary.

 Temperatures range from 24-32°C (75-90°F), with increased humidity making it feel warmer.
 Rainfall is significantly higher, peaking from June to September (150-300mm/month).
-Rain typically falls in short, intense rain, usually in the afternoon, often clearing quickly.
+Rain typically falls in summary, intense rain, usually in the afternoon, often clearing quickly.

 (Dec-Feb)